Prathmesh2498/FireFoxYTExtension/README.md

       not fall prey to the reccomendation algorithm and waste time.

       I have not released this on the firefox store, you will have to manually install this in firefox.
-Change array in the hide.js file with the channels and keyworks you want to pass through the filter.
+Change array in the hide.js file with the channels and keywords you want to pass through the filter.
+Once you install you will have click on the button to filter the videos.